 This Hoppin’ John recipe is black eyed peas simmered with ham and vegetables until tender, then served over rice.
 A classic Southern recipe that’s packed with flavor, and is said to bring good luck in a new year!

 It’s a commonly held belief that black eyed peas bring good luck and prosperity in a new year.
-Every year on January 1st, I make slow cooker black eyed peas or this Hoppin’ John, and I always serve a side of cornbread.
+Every year on January 1st, I make slow cooker black eyed peas or this Hoppin’ John, and I always serve sides of honey cornbread and collard greens.

 A pot of Hoppin' John made with stewed black eyed peas, ham and vegetables.

 Hoppin’ John is traditional dish that’s easy to make, inexpensive, flavorful and has symbolic meaning.
-While it’s often served at the start of a new year, I serve this comfort food favorite all year round, it’s just that good.
+While people often serve this dish at the start of a new year for good fortune, I serve this comfort food favorite all year round.
+It’s just that good!

 Onions, celery and bell peppers cooked in a pot.

-Start by cooking onion, bell peppers and celery in a pot until tender.
+To make this Hoppin’ John recipe, start by cooking onion, bell peppers and celery in butter in a large pot until tender.
 Add garlic and diced ham or a ham hock to the pot.
-Stir in some seasonings, then add black eyed peas and chicken broth.
+Stir in seasonings, then add black eyed peas and chicken broth.
 Simmer for approximately one hour, or until the peas are tender.
 Stir in fresh herbs, then remove the meat from the ham hock and return the meat to the pot.
-Serve over steamed rice and enjoy!
+Serve over steamed rice, garnish with parsley and enjoy!

 • You do not need to soak your peas before you add them to this dish.
 If you prefer to soak them, you can, just be aware that it may reduce the cook time.
 Be sure to rinse your peas to remove any debris before you cook them.